 § 46A-28.
 Court's authority to make orders before final determination of proceeding; notice and hearing.

 (b) A party making a written application under subsection (a) of this section shall serve a copy of the application on all other parties and any other person the court may require.
 The court shall schedule a hearing on the application, if, within 10 days of being served, a person files a response in opposition to the application or requests a hearing.
 If no person files a response or requests a hearing within 10 days of being served, the court may decide the application without a hearing.
 (1981, c.
 584, s.
 1; 2020-23, ss.
 2(e), 3; 2020-75, s.
-3(e).)
+3(e); 2021-93, s.
+8.)